 European Projects – and, in particular, the new Erasmus+ Programme (2021-2027) – represents a significant opportunity for schools from EU-member countries to improve and keep pace with innovation.
-They generate organizational and personal development as they create opportunities to grow a network, to develop outputs, to share practices, to learn new methods, and to transform weaknesses and opportunities into strengths.
-However, gaining access to EU funding, and then managing a European project is highly challenging, and requires the possession of a full package of skills and knowledge.
+They generate organizational and personal development as they create opportunities to share best practices, create new methods, grow a network, and transform your school’s weaknesses into strengths and opportunities.

-The main objective of this course is to equip participants with such practical expertise to prepare them at the best for planning and writing successful European Projects (KA1 and KA2, including the Accreditation) within the new Erasmus+ Programme (2021-2027).
+The main objective of this course is to equip you with such practical expertise.
+The course will thus prepare you at the best for planning and writing successful European Projects (KA1 and KA2, including the Accreditation) within the new Erasmus+ Programme (2021-2027).

 By the end of the course, participants will:

 - Navigate the funding schemes made available by the new Erasmus+ Programme;

 - Select call for proposals that best reflect the interest and needs of their school;

 - Write the European Development Plan for their school;